bohanyang/debi/README.md

  - A clean normally running true virtualization (e.g. KVM) VPS with GRUB 2 and VNC access.
 This script have been tested on SolusVM KVM VPS & Alibaba Cloud ECS with Debian 9 & Ubuntu 16.04.
  - Then check `/etc/default/grub` with your preferred editor (e.g. `nano` or `vi`).
- - Set `GRUB_DEFAULT` to `debian-netboot-installer` select the installer to boot automatically after timeout.
+ - Set `GRUB_DEFAULT` to `debi` select the installer to boot automatically after timeout.
  - Make sure there's reasonable number for `GRUB_TIMEOUT` **timeout**.
 You can just set `GRUB_TIMEOUT=10` which will be fine.
  - Make sure there's **no** `GRUB_HIDDEN_TIMEOUT_QUIET` and `GRUB_HIDDEN_TIMEOUT`. **Just delete them.**